Ikabot-Collective/ikabot/README.md

 ```
 python3 -m pip install --user ikabot
 ```
-In Linux, you can access the main menu with `ikabot`, use `python3 -m ikabot` in windows.
+In Linux, you can access the main menu with `ikabot`, use `python3 -m ikabot` in Windows.

 ### Requirements